-Public Affair and Public information officer
+Public Affairs and Public Information Officer

-I established the Public Affairs Deputy, often borrowed from the Office of Chief Administrative Office, to assist us in media relations.
-In Los Angeles, the central news agency was called "City News".
-Automatic notifications went out on a regular basis to all print and broadcast media.
-The Office directly dealt with the media through the Administrative Office.
-Our jurisdiction included Hollywood and the international entertainment community.
-I was very much interested in educating the public and strengthening the active participation of the investigative agencies.
+I established the public affairs deputy.
+This was often borrowed from the Office of Chief Administrative Office, but they assisted us in press relationships.
+In Los Angeles, City News was the central contact agency, and there was automatic notification to the entire written, radio and television companies.
+The Office directly dealt with the media through the administrative office.
+Our jurisdiction included Hollywood and international entertainment community.
+I was very much interested in the public education and strengthening the active participation of the investigative agencies.

-I encouraged our staff to get involved with public speaking and education.
-I was interested in presenting our staff and our profession to the public as the agency involved in the prevention of sudden and unexpected deaths.
-Not so much as detectives, but, for example, in the prevention of alcohol-related traffic accidents.
-A Speaker's Bureau was established in the Department.
-All DME and investigators were asked to participate in public speaking, emphasizing the role of the Medical Examiner.
-Scientists were encouraged to report their findings and publish their scientific papers.
-In addition, I regularly received invitations to talk to public service clubs and associations' annual meetings.
-I generally accepted such invitations.
-Consider, for example, the current success of the merchandising department, a function which supports the County drunk driving prevention program.
-About 40 years ago, I started the sale of T-shirts.
-T shirts with the seal of the Department and the words "Tell like it is" became highly popular.
-This reflects my belief in the Office of Medical Examiner.
-Later, this developed into the present-day, famous LA Coroner merchandising "Skeleton in the Closet" shop.
+I encouraged our staff to be involved in public speaking and teaching colleagues.
+I was interested in presenting our staff and our profession is for the public as we were the agency which was interested in looking after the prevention of the sudden and unexpected deaths, etc. Not so much as detectives, but also the prevention of alcohol related traffic accidents.
+A Speaker's Bureau was established in the Department, and all DME as well as investigators were participating in public speaking, emphasizing the role of the Medical Examiner.
+Scientists were encouraged to report findings and publish scientific papers.
+I too regularly received invitations to talk to public service clubs and association's annual meetings.
+I accepted such invitation.
+The merchandising department, which is a county function that supports the County drunk driving prevention program, is a current success, but about 40 years ago, I started T-shirts sale.
+Popular T shirts with a seal of the Department and "Tell like it is" on the front became best sellers.
+It shows my belief of the Office of Medical Examiner.
+Later it developed into the present day, famous LA Coroner merchandising Skeleton in the Closet shop.

-Collaboration with the Television Industry
+Collaboration with Television Industry

-In 1972, we were approached by a TV production group from Universal Studios with plans to produce a television series called "Quincy", starring Jack Klugman.
-The show was based on the work of a medical examiner.
+In 1972 a TV Production group from Universal Studio with plans to produce "Quincy", a series starring Jack Klugman based on the work of a medical examiner, approached us.
 I responded with enthusiasm.
 Although I did not directly get involved in the production, two deputies were assigned in their spare time to assist in the production.
 Dr. Rosen, a UCLA scholar, became a consultant on the details.
-The six (6) advance tapings were done at our new Forensic Science Center.
-Normally, such shows were taped on sound stages, where three or four cameras capture the same scene from different angles simultaneously.
-In contrast, the actors here, "on location", had to repeat the same scenario and same poses for different takes, so that the cameras could capture the front view, side view and close-up view.
-We set aside space for filming in the actual working area from 4 pm to 2 am.
-We began our autopsies by 6 am and worked until 3 pm.
-Filming took place every day, as scheduled, and lasted for several weeks.
-Eventually, the studio designed and built a duplicate facility.
-The TV series lasted seven (7) years, and has been shown many times here in the US.
+The six (6) advance tapings were taken at our newly built Forensic Science Center.
+Unlike taping the film in a movie studio with its wide open working space, where production can set up 3-4 cameras at different positions to capture the same scene from different angles simultaneously, here the actors must repeat the same scenario and same pose for different takes for the camera to capture the front view, side view and close up view.
+We set aside space for the filming in the actual working area from 4 p.m. to 2 a.m., and we began our autopsies by 6 a.m. and worked until 3 p.m.
+The TV shootings took place every day as scheduled and lasted for several weeks.
+Eventually, the studio built and set up a duplicate facility for their filming.
+The Quincy TV series lasted seven (7) years, and have been re-shown many times here in the US.
 The series has also been shown internationally.
-It became a powerful positive image builder and helped promote forensic pathology as a profession, in addition to providing excellent entertainment and public education.
+It also became a powerful positive image builder for promoting forensic pathology as a profession as well as providing excellent entertainment and public education.
 Many of my European and Japanese colleagues have also given us credit for providing the public with positive information on forensic pathology and legal medicine.

-Public education in the Work of the Medical Examiner
+Public education in the work of the ME